SAP-archive/teched2021-DAT160/exercises/ex1/README.md

 ![Open script panel](./images/open_script.png).

-Please be aware when you change the script in the pipeline context you branch the code from the basic custom operator script and it is stored with the pipeline.
-Further on if the script of the custom operator is changed it will not be overtaken by the "pipeline"-custom operator script.
+Please be aware when you change the script in the pipeline context you branch the code from the basic custom operator script to the pipeline.
+That means that the script of the operator is copied to the pipeline.
+Further on, if the script of the custom operator is changed it will not be overtaken by the "pipeline"-custom operator script.

 The transformed data is finally stored in an object store by the "Write File"-operator.
 The configuration is quite self-explaining.
 You have to select the connection from the already define connections in the Connection Management.
 For more information you can read the manual of the operator.